Emotional Triggers: How To Heal And Manage Triggers Mindfully

 What If I Don’t Catch It In Time?

 Recently, I witnessed a man at the Walmart auto center emotionally flip out at the mechanics.
 He was irate and had no problem letting the whole store know.
-I don’t know the whole story, but I could see that he was emotionally triggered, and his reaction was out of proportion to the current situation.
+I don’t know the whole story, but I could see that he was emotionally triggered, and his reaction or emotional response was out of proportion to the current situation.

 Have you ever had had an intense, strong reaction to something someone said, did, or didn’t do?
+An emotional response that was considered unhealthy?

 They pressed your buttons?
 Ignited explosives living within you?